How to hide a WooCommerce shop from guests, so only logged In users can see it

 Yes.
 All the links to your WooCommerce content will be hidden from logged out users (guests).
 This could be menu items linking to your main Shop page, categories or individual products.
-It could be the WooCommerce widgets listing products, categories etc. It also includes elements such as the shopping cart icon.
+It could be the WC widgets listing products, categories etc. It also includes elements such as the shopping cart icon.

 All WooCommerce content – and the links to it – will be hidden from guest users.
 As if by magic, all this hidden content will become visible when a user logs in.

 Can I force users to register before they can access my WooCommerce store?

 Absolutely!
 Use the WooCommerce Private Store plugin with the built-in ‘Account’ page or a front end registration plugin such as Theme My Login.
 Theme My Login has an option to moderate new registrations, or you can do this with the free New User Approve plugin.
 If you use this, then people will only be able to login and access your hidden store after you have approved their account.